The Month of September

-September is the ninth month of the year in the modern day Gregorian calendar and its predecessor, the Julian calendar.
-The month kept its original name from the Roman calendar in which septem means “seven” in Latin marking it as the seventh month.
+September is the ninth month of the year in the modern-day Gregorian calendar and its predecessor, the Julian calendar.
+The month kept its original name from the Roman calendar where it was the seventh month.
+Septem means “seven” in Latin.

-September was named during a time when the calendar year began with March, which is why its name no longer corresponds with its placement in the Julian and Gregorian calendars.
+The month of September was named during a time when the calendar year began with March, which is why the name does not correspond with the placement in the Julian and Gregorian calendars.

 - Middle English - septembre